sisl/NNet/README.md

 ### Introduction
 The .nnet file format for fully connected ReLU networks was originially created in 2016 to define aircraft collision avoidance neural networks in a human-readable text document.
 Since then it was incorporated into the Reluplex repository and used to define benchmark neural networks.

 This repository contains documentation for the .nnet format as well as example scripts to read/write .nnet files.
-The nnet folder contains example neural network files, the scripts folder contains python scripts to generate the .nnet files from Tensorflow/Keras as well as to generate a Tensorflow frozen model from a .nnet file, and the folder folder contains Python, Julia, and C++ examples for reading and evaluating .nnet networks.
+The nnet folder contains example neural network files, the scripts folder contains python scripts to generate the .nnet files from Tensorflow/Keras as well as to generate a Tensorflow frozen model from a .nnet file, and the readNNet folder contains Python, Julia, and C++ examples for reading and evaluating .nnet networks.

 ### File format of .nnet
 The file begins with a header line, some information about the network architecture, normalization information, and then model parameters.
 Line by line:<br/><br/>